Stand up for the facts!

 State law allows North Carolinians to file a Child Protective Services report if they believe a child’s lack of shelter could lead to maltreatment, Jones said.
 However, Legal Aid experts said removing children from their parents typically requires an investigation and approval from the courts.

-In cases where families have lost their homes to natural disasters, such as Helene, county government officials would try to find shelter for the whole family so it could remain together, said Jones, the health department spokesperson.
+In cases in which families have lost their homes to natural disasters, such as Helene, county government officials would try to find shelter for the whole family so it could remain together, said Jones, the health department spokesperson.

 To support that effort, state lawmakers recently approved disaster relief bills that included millions of dollars for local county governments in disaster-affected areas.
 Government and community agencies have the resources to help families find shelters, housing programs and rental assistance, Jones said.